JuiceRescue/juice-rescue.org/index.md

   * [Join the Discord Server](https://discord.gg/rBgbGZsA)
   * Follow the [Juice Rescue Project](https://github.com/JuiceRescue) on Github

+**Update Oct 9**: We have compiled a [short PDF guide on Preparing for Enel X Way's Abandonment of JuiceBox EV Charging Software](documents/2024-10-09-preparing-for-enel-x-juicebox-software-abandonment.pdf)

+**Update Oct 10**: Contributors to Juice Rescue have worked with Consumer Reports to send a letter to the U.S. Federal Trade Commission urging them to investigate the behavior of Enel X. Here are two quotes from the longer [letter asking the FTC to investigate the behavior of Enel X](documents/2024-10-10-Juicebox-letter-to-FTC.pdf):
+* "The decision to stop supporting the app that thousands of consumers use to control the charger and the complete loss of functionality for the commercial EV chargers represents an egregious example of how companies are controlling the functionality of a product even after the consumer has purchased the device."
+* "The possibility that Enel X is abandoning the North American market and rendering thousands of commercial chargers inoperable, while also reducing the functionality of consumers' chargers at such short notice because it has discovered an unpatchable security flaw is concerning.
+A company should not have the ability to sidestep all responsibility to its customers because one of its vendors has decided not to patch a security flaw in their device."

 ## How we're keeping JuiceBoxes running

 Now that Enel X is shutting down key infrastructure for these devices, Juice Rescue is organizing a collective effort aimed at keeping JuiceBoxes running with full functionality: